 Because the Linux operating system is open sourced and released under the GNU General Public License (GPL), anyone can run, study, modify, and redistribute the source code, or even sell copies of their modified code.
-This differs greatly from traditional operating systems—Unix, Microsoft Windows, and MacOS—which are proprietary and far less modifiable.
+This differs greatly from traditional operating systems—HP-UX, Microsoft Windows, and macOS—which are proprietary and far less modifiable.

 Linux distributions are available as community versions or enterprise versions.
 A community distro is a free Linux distro primarily supported and maintained by the open source community.
 An enterprise—or commercial—Linux distro is available through a subscription from a vendor and does not rely solely on community support.